For women diagnosed with gynaecological cancer, it can be an incredibly daunting time filled with uncertainty and unanswered questions.

 I have been on and off chemotherapy throughout the four and a half years.
 I’ve lost count but I must have had around 100 doses!
 I have had surgery three times.
 Ovarian cancer is very persistent and recurrence is very common.
 I was put on a trial drug in 2011.
 Unfortunately, the trial had to be cancelled as it did not meet the required expectations.

 Fundraising to allow clinical trials and the development of an early detection test for ovarian cancer is essential.
 Some of the women that I’ve become friends with at the hospital have passed away.

 I hope to defy statistics and beat this cancer but I suspect the majority of people feel this way.
 I have never said “Why me?” – it is me so I have to get on with it.
 My friends all see me as positive and happy.
 I have my down times of course but I do not let them consume me.

 I really appreciate the work that Cherish does and I’m sure anyone with this awful disease does too.

 I definitely wouldn’t be here today without the work of researchers and doctors.

 Thank you for listening to my story.
 Please share the symptoms of ovarian cancer.

 My name is Nikki.
-I’m 38 years old and have two young children, Georgia and Charlie.
+I’m married and have two young children, Georgia and Charlie.
 I love spending time with my family and friends and being active – I love my outdoor training and playing netball.